-4.1.1 Lending Als should maintain well-documented policies and procedures for the financing of new share issues, which should adequately address the risks described in subsection 2.2.

-4.1.2 The policies and procedures must be approved by the Board (or a committee with delegated authority) or senior management, as appropriate, and be regularly reviewed and updated to keep abreast of changing market developments.
+- 4.1.1 Lending AIs should maintain well-documented policies and procedures for the financing of IPO shares, which should adequately address the risks described in subsection 2.2. - 4.1.2 The policies and procedures must be approved by the Board (or a committee with delegated authority) or senior management, as appropriate, and be regularly reviewed and updated to keep abreast of changing market developments.